|A Wolf Hunt in Chicago in the Early Days.|

 |The Chicago Academy of Science, the Matthew Laflin Memorial Building.
 Businessman and philanthropist Matthew Laflin was the primary funder for a new building, which opened on October 31, 1894, in Lincoln Park.|

 |An Illinois Home Where the Buffalo Roam.|

-Of reptilla there was a large and various assortment.
-There were rattlesnakes, copper heads or cotton mouths, spotted adders, king snakes, black snakes, garter snakes, spotted snakes, leather snakes, pilot snakes, grass snakes, hog-nosed snakes, spreading adders, and water snakes galore.
+Of reptiles, there was a large and various assortment.
+There were rattlesnakes, copper heads or cottonmouths, spotted adders, king snakes, black snakes, garter snakes, spotted snakes, leather snakes, pilot snakes, grass snakes, hog-nosed snakes, and spreading adders, and water snakes galore.

 Compiled by Neil Gale, Ph.D.